|

 on this later.

-shapes in Bridge.
-In essence, a "flatter" hand is less
+the ugly" hand shapes in Bridge.
+In essence, a "flatter"

-likely to take tricks.
-So a more balanced hand shape like a
+hand is less likely to take tricks.
+So a more balanced hand

-strong potential to make a major suit game (i.e., don't
+that have a strong potential to make a major suit game

-preempt the rare hand).
-Statistically speaking, here are the
+(i.e., don't preempt the rare hand).
+Statistically speaking,

-possible holdings of various hand patterns associated with
+here are the possible holdings of various hand patterns

 Six card suit: